caesay/MPack/README.md

 -------
 The following people/projects have made this possible:

-0. Me, obviously :) (caelantsayler]at[gmail]dot[com)
+0. Me: [caelantsayler]at[gmail]dot[com]
-0. ymofen (ymofen]at[diocp]dot[org) for his work on https://github.com/ymofen/SimpleMsgPack.Net
+0. Jon Skeet: I borrowed a Big Endian BitConverter implementation from his misc util library here http://jonskeet.uk/csharp/miscutil/
-0. All of the people that make MessagePack happen https://github.com/msgpack
+0. All of the people that make MessagePack happen: https://github.com/msgpack